Characters: Friendship Is Magic: The Princesses

 - The misuse of magic really makes her mad, such as the incidents with Discord or Twilight Sparkle in "Lesson Zero".

 - Beware the Nice Ones: She is a kind, gentle and benevolent lady who put down two gods and a unicorn tyrant.
+She also essentially sent Tirek to Hell.
+She may be a kindhearted, forgiving sort, but she has very little mercy upon the truly evil.

 - Big Eater: "Ponyville Confidential" caught her indulging on mountains of cake.
 Possibly justified in that she is over twice the size of most of her subjects.